XinnGuan/DST_Assessment2/README.md

 Our working is shown in our own directories,

-* RachelR/test.Rmd
-* PeterP/work.ipynb

-Rachel R wrote the R analysis, Peter P wrote the Python analysis, and we wrote the Data processing and wrapup together after examination of the whole analysis.
+Zhihui performed the data cleaning, Erin & Emelia worked on the LDA model, Xin produced the Word2Vec model and we collectively created the classifciation model and wrote the comparison/discussion together after examination of the results.

-## Reflections

-We have placed our reflections in the folder:

-* reflection/
-  - RachelR_Reflection.pdf
-  - PeterP_Reflection.pdf

 Thanks!